 - 5. Reproductive Health Clients: Idaho Public Health Districts provide comprehensive family planning services to low income men and women, including teenagers, who lack access to reproductive health services.
 Title X Family Planning clinics offer direct client services, counseling, community education, and outreach activities throughout the various service areas.
-From July 1, 2013 through June 30, 2014, the 7 Public Health Districts served 19,173 family planning clients through Title X. Approximately 85% of these clients were at or below 150% of the federal poverty level and paid no fee or paid a small percentage of the actual fee based on their stated income.
+From July 1, 2014 through June 30, 2015, the 7 Public Health Districts served 14,028 family planning clients through Title X. Approximately 85% of these clients were at or below 150% of the federal poverty level and paid no fee or paid a small percentage of the actual fee based on their stated income.
 Ensuring access to reproductive health services is one of the leading health indicators for Healthy People 2020, a set of goals and objectives designed to improve the health of all people in the United States.
 Idaho's Public Health Districts play a vital role in working towards these health promotion and disease prevention efforts. - 6.
 Tobacco Use Cessation: Idaho Public Health Districts facilitate tobacco cessation programs for Idaho citizens at no cost to participants.
 Funding for this program is provided through the Idaho Millennium Fund.
 Funding can fluctuate from year to year depending on the Millennium Fund appropriation amount to the health districts.
-In FY14, the Public Health Districts served 1,712 tobacco use cessation participants.
-Of these, 658 were adults with a quit rate of 33%; 414 were pregnant with a quit rate of 24%; and 640 were teenagers with a quit rate of 45%.
+In FY15, the Public Health Districts served 2127 tobacco use cessation participants.
+Of these, 834 were adults with a quit rate of 22%; 333 were pregnant with a quit rate of 22%; and 960 were teenagers with a quit rate of 42%.
 Use of tobacco products is linked to increased risk of heart disease, stroke, diabetes, multiple types of cancer, and many other health conditions.
 This program continues to provide a valuable health benefit to Idahoans. - 7.
 Fluoride Varnish/Dental Sealants: Idaho Public Health Districts promote improved oral health for all Idaho children through programs associated with Idaho Oral Health Program.
 The main focus of this program is the access of elementary school aged children to a Dental Hygienist to be evaluated and offered Dental Sealants in the schools, and by promoting Fluoride Varnish in children coming for WIC services and some selected preschool programs.
 Although program specifics may vary from one district to another, the use of Dental Sealants and Fluoride Varnish follow evidence based programs to reduce dental caries and improve the oral health and overall physical health of the children of Idaho. - 8.
 Vaccines Given: Disease prevention is a primary function of the Idaho Public Health Districts, and vaccines are a first-line defense to protect children and adults against many infectious diseases.
 The public health districts strive to improve Idaho's immunization rates, yet many children do not receive all of their recommended vaccines.
-In 2012, Idaho ranked near the bottom of the nation (46th out of 50 states) at 63.0% for childhood immunization coverage, compared to the national average of 68.4% among children aged 19-35 months receiving the recommended series of vaccines.
-When all children are vaccinated, everyone benefits.
-Cost-benefit analysis shows that vaccination against the most common childhood diseases delivers large returns on investment, saving \$16.50 in medical costs and indirect costs for every dollar spent on immunization.
 Idaho's public health districts' staff seeks opportunities to increase Idaho's immunization rates by focusing on policies to promote childhood vaccines, community outreach, and collaboration with medical providers, pharmacists, educators, and other advocates.
+In 2015, 32,486 vaccines were given to adults at public health clinics in Idaho and another 60,280 vaccines were given to children.